Obsessive compulsive disorder

 Perhaps the most commonly identified type of OCD including hand washing & cleanliness, behaviours.

 Behaviours to retain things in a certian configuration.
 This involves continually straightening furniture, having chairs at certain angles, removing clutter or having ornaments in a certain alignment, having cupboard contents in rows with labels facing in one direction etc.

 Not being able to let go.
 Collecting vast amounts of the same thing or various things.
-Feeling highly anxious about throwing anything away, even items which are out of date, and effectively worthless.
+Feeling highly anxious about throwing anything away, even items which are out of date.

 Examples are usually shameful and deeply troubling to do with sexuality, harming children, animals or babies, or the fear of doing something completely out of character.

 OCD tends to progress and usually gets worse.
 Treatment can take several months or more.
 Exposure and Response Prevention is a recommended treatment & it can be helpful to understand where the anxieties developed from (often trauma from earlier life experiences).

 The initial consultation is free and without obligation.